cisco/mindmeld/source/blueprints/banking.rst

 In this step-by-step walkthrough, you will build a conversational application that allows users to complete common banking tasks that include transferring money and paying bills.

+Working through this blueprint will teach you how to

+   - obtain missing information (entities) using a slot/entity filling form
+   - query and update external data storage with the dialogue manager
+   - pass immutable information, like a user token, from a client application to your MindMeld application server
+   - use roles in entity hierarchy

 .. note::

    Please make sure to install and run all of the :ref:`pre-requisites <getting_started_virtualenv_setup>` for MindMeld before continuing on with this blueprint tutorial.